Optimization Tools

 This is a third-party tool that might or might not be working at any given time.
 Please check the GitHub issues, and report new problems to the project maintainer.

 After you installed the Python module, use puncover target with your board, as in the following example.
+If you are using Sysbuild (System build), see Dedicated image build targets instead.

 Using west: